workinghard/BabyTV/README.md

 FastLed framework was picked for fast animations.
 Each channel (Image/Animation) is in a separate c-file.
 A rotary encoder framework is based on a software scan.
 A hardware interrupt for RE was not being used to guarantee flawless communication with the display.
 No additional dependencies are required.
 Full source code can be found in the Arduino folder.

 ## 3Dparts
-All needed 3D parts can be found in the STL folder.
+All needed 3D parts can be found in the STL folder or on [Thingiverse](https://www.thingiverse.com/thing:2790910).
 Using PLA filament there should be no dimensional issues.
 If you are using ABS or any material which shrinks, you will most likely need to scale the parts up.

 I printed body and Back with PLA and everything else with ABS on my [Original Prusa i3 MK2S](https://shop.prusa3d.com/en/)